 Tradition at the Mission

-Originally, street painting began in Italy, mid 1500’s.
-The Madonnari were artists who travelled across Europe, lighting up cities with their craft.
+Originally, street painting began in Italy in the mid-1500s.
+The Madonnari were artists who traveled across Europe, lighting up cities with their craft.
 Often, these were recreations of Madonna, depictions of the Virgin Mary.
-Quickly, this performance based art spread across the globe as a celebration.
+Quickly, this performance-based art spread across the globe as a celebration.
 In 1985, Santa Barbara was the first city in the United States to adopt this custom.
 Today, the I Madonnari Chalk Festival gives Santa Barbara natives a fun opportunity to get involved in their communities.
 Californians and tourists travel from near and far to enjoy the attraction.
 At the same time, the community benefits from the spike in tourism.

 When Traditions Change